nicekiwi/quelle/README.md

 - NodeJS support for the interface with Laravel PHP as a backend.

 * **HLDJ Intergration for JukeBox**
-Search online music databases like Spotify and YouTube, Download -> convert file formats -> stream to game (Highly Illegal from a privacy POV).
+Search online music databases like Spotify and YouTube, Download -> convert file formats -> stream to game (Highly Illegal from a piracy POV).
 Pre-defined playlist setups.

+Or make use of the `SourceMOD Radio Plugin` to create a playlist and stream directly to gamers ingame.
+Cull HLDJ completely and stream from youtube.